konbraphat51/konbraphat51/README.md

 ## Religion
 * No `;` for JavaScript.
-* Method names should be verbs.
+* Method names should be verbs, nouns for others.
+Adjectives postpositive.
+(Regarding ABC order of them)
 * Comments cannot be too much.
 * Use English unless all users are Japanese.
 * Comments don't need a period